YunoHost-Apps/akkoma_ynh/doc/yunohost.md

 # Yunohost and Akkoma

-Some information, for all intents and purposes, on the differences between a _direct_ installation of Akkoma from official package, and the installation with the Yunohost application package.
+Some information, for all intents and purposes, on the differences between a _direct_ installation of Akkoma from official release, and the installation with the Yunohost application package.

 |                              | Official Package            | With Yunohost                           |
 | ---------------------------- | --------------------------- | --------------------------------------- |